 They often allow several failed verification attempts per IP address before blacklisting it.
 Given these numbers, the authors estimate that even a moderate-sized botnet of 10,000 machines could successfully obtain identity verifications for younger residents of West Virginia at a rate of 47 a minute.

-Think about it: 47 a minute!
-Considering how prevalent ID theft is around the world, and how sophisticated thieves are becoming, I think this is enough to cause concern for the average US citizen.
+think this is enough to cause concern for the average US citizen.
 And as such, it may be time to start taking precautions.

 First, see if you can remove your private information, or replace your place and date of birth with something more vague on your social networking sites and other public profiles.
 That one should be relatively easy, if a little time consuming.

 Second, continue to practice good personal security.
 Shred any important documents that you are throwing out, and don’t leave sensitive data in a place where thieves could easily find it.
 I know a lot of people throw things in the car and forget about it, but if the car were stolen or broken into, it could be the start of much bigger problems.